isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 15. (Slide 10) VITAL stepped forward to help fellow public sector agencies design and implement innovative corporate solutions, amidst the challenging backdrop of COVID-19.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
-16. (Slide 10) For example, on recruitment, we transformed our Appointment Formalities service from a face-to-face to a fully digital end-to-end process for about 50 agencies, fulfilling over 6,000 appointments between 2020-2021.
+16. (Slide 10) For example, on recruitment, we transformed our appointment formalities service from a face-to-face to a fully digital end-to-end process for about 50 agencies, fulfilling over 6,000 appointments between 2020-2021.
 On retirement, physical briefings were replaced with teleconferencing for pensioners, and wet-inked signatures with e-signatures for pension papers.
-Digitalisation has reduced processing time by 3 times, benefiting staff and retiring officers.</p>
+Digitalisation has reduced processing time by three times, benefiting staff and retiring officers.</p>

 <p style="font-size: 24px;color:#a91932;text-align:justify;">
 Innovating through New Ways of Collaboration